 Hunter Smith, O.D.

-Dr. Hunter Smith, O.D. is a Captain and an Optometrist in the United States Army Medical Department currently serving as the Vice Chief of Optometry at Fort Leonard Wood, Missouri where he provides clinical optometry services in direct support of active-duty Soldiers and mission readiness requirements.
-In his current assignment, he serves in a dual role, performing comprehensive primary eye care at General Leonard Wood Army Community Hospital (GLWACH) for active-duty service members, their dependents, and military retirees, while also supporting the Army's initial entry training mission at the 43rd Adjutant General Reception Battalion, where he helps oversee the visual readiness and medical in-processing of trainees entering basic training.
-Fort Leonard Wood serves as one of the U.S. Army's major training instillations, and Dr. Smith is directly responsible for ensuring that incoming Soldiers meet the medical and visual standards required to begin military service.
+Dr. Hunter Smith, O.D., is a Captain and Optometrist in the United States Army Medical Department currently serving as the Vice Chief of Optometry at Fort Leonard Wood, Missouri.
+In this role, he provides clinical optometry services in direct support of active-duty Soldiers and mission readiness requirements.
+He performs comprehensive primary eye care at General Leonard Wood Army Community Hospital (GLWACH) for active-duty service members, their dependents, and military retirees, while also supporting the Army’s initial entry training mission at the 43rd Adjutant General Reception Battalion.
+There, he helps oversee the visual readiness and medical in-processing of trainees entering basic training, ensuring incoming Soldiers meet the medical and visual standards required to begin military service at one of the Army’s major training installations.

-Serving within a high-volume military medical system, CPT Smith contributes to both patient care and clinical operations, helping maintain the efficiency, accountability, and professional standards required in a mission-driven healthcare environment.
-His clinical experience includes the management of complex cases requiring coordination with ophthalmology, neurology, rheumatology, and specialty services, with particular professional interest in treating and preventing ocular conditions that affect visual function and operational performance.
-Whether performing comprehensive primary eye care in a hospital setting or screening trainees for basic training in-processing, patient-centered care is central to Dr. Smith’s professional philosophy.
-He emphasizes addressing each patient’s complete set of concerns, educating them on testing and treatment options, and involving them in the shared decision-making process that dictates their course of clinical care.
-He prioritizes honesty when cases require outside referral and seeks resolution when treating both acute and chronic ocular conditions, consistently aiming for the best outcomes for all of his patients.
+Serving within a high-volume military medical system, CPT Smith contributes to both patient care and clinical operations, helping maintain efficiency, accountability, and professional standards in a mission-driven healthcare environment.
+His clinical experience includes managing complex cases requiring coordination with ophthalmology, neurology, rheumatology, and other specialty services, with a particular interest in treating and preventing ocular conditions that affect visual function and operational performance.
+Patient-centered care remains central to his professional philosophy, emphasizing education, transparency, and shared decision-making while striving for the best outcomes in both acute and chronic ocular conditions.

-Dr. Smith earned his Bachelor of Science in Physiology from the University of Scranton in 2020, where he developed a strong academic foundation in human biology and medical science that would guide his future career in healthcare and military service.
-His commitment to serving others began well before his professional training, as he worked as a volunteer Emergency Medical Technician in his hometown community during his high school years, an experience that instilled in him a lasting sense of duty, discipline, and responsibility to his community.
-He later earned his Doctor of Optometry degree from the Kentucky College of Optometry in 2024 and went on to develop a broad background in primary eye care, ocular disease, and military operational medicine.
-He is recognized for his disciplined work ethic, attention to detail, and unwavering commitment to the responsibilities entrusted to him as both an optometrist and an Army officer.
+Dr. Smith earned his Bachelor of Science in Physiology from the University of Scranton in 2020, developing a strong academic foundation in human biology and medical science that guided his path toward healthcare and military service.
+His dedication to service began earlier through volunteer work as an Emergency Medical Technician during his high school years, an experience that instilled discipline, responsibility, and commitment to community care.
+He later earned his Doctor of Optometry degree from the Kentucky College of Optometry in 2024, building a broad background in primary eye care, ocular disease, and military operational medicine.
+He is recognized for his disciplined work ethic, attention to detail, and commitment to his responsibilities as both an optometrist and Army officer.

 • University of Scranton - BS